dotnet/docs/docs/core/deploying/trimming/fixing-warnings.md

 Now there are no warnings because the trimmer knows which members may be accessed via runtime reflection (public methods) and on which types (`System.DateTime`), and it will preserve them.
 In general, this is the best way to deal with reflection related warnings: if possible, add annotations so the trimmer knows what to preserve.

-Warnings produces by these additional requirements are automatically suppressed if the affected code is in a method with `RequiresUnreferencedCode`.
+Warnings produced by these additional requirements are automatically suppressed if the affected code is in a method with `RequiresUnreferencedCode`.

 Unlike `RequiresUnreferencedCode` which simply reports the incompatibility, adding `DynamicallyAccessedMembers` makes the code compatible with trimming.